Island Davaar

-Island Davaar or Davaar Island (Eilean Dà Bhàrr) is located at the mouth of Campbeltown Loch off the east coast of Kintyre, in Argyll and Bute, Scotland.
-It is a tidal island, linked to the mainland by a natural shingle causeway called the Dhorlin near Campbeltown at low tide.
+Island Davaar or Davaar Island (Eilean Dà Bhàrr) is located at the mouth of Campbeltown Loch off the east coast of Kintyre Peninsula, in Argyll and Bute, west of Scotland.
+It is a tidal island, linked to the mainland at low tide by a natural shingle causeway called The Doirlinn.
 The crossing can be made in around 40 minutes.

 History

 Davaar was known as the island of Sanct Barre between the years 1449 to 1508.
-The modern form Davaar is from older Do Bharre – thy St Barre.
-Dr Gillies in his "Place Names of Argyll" appears to accept the popular derivation, Double-pointed (Da-Bharr) Island.
+The modern form Davaar is from the older Do Bharre – Gaelic for "thy St Barre".
+However Dr Gillies in his "Place Names of Argyll" appears to accept the popular derivation, Double-pointed (Da-Bharr) Island.